sx-bet/sportx-js/README.md

 ### Filling orders

-To actually fill orders on SportX, you will need the actual orders themselves which you can obtain from `getOrders(marketHash)` as well as the amount(s) you want to fill each order.
+To actually fill orders on SportX, you will need the actual orders themselves which you can obtain from `getOrders()` as well as the amount(s) you want to fill each order.

 *Note that to submit orders you will first have to approve the SportX contracts for trading.
 See "Approve SportX contracts for DAI trading"*